developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/about/index.md

 ---
-title:  About Enteprise Keyboard
+title:  About Enterprise Keyboard
 layout: guide.html
 ---

 ## Overview
 Enterprise Keyboard is designed to provide the most productive means possible of inputting data into Zebra devices.
 Building on the stock Android keyboard, Enterprise Keyboard adds programmable keys, switches quickly between languages and has the ability to scan data directly into an application.

 Enterprise Keyboard also makes use of Android's Personal dictionary for spelling suggestions and corrections, permitting customers and partners to populate the device with industry-specific terms to help improve speed and accuracy of keyboard input.
-Once populated with terms, the Personal dictionary can be mass-deployed through Zebra's Mobility Extensions (MX) and [StageNow](/stagenow/2-2/about/) tools.
+A populated Personal dictionary can be mass-deployed through Zebra's Mobility Extensions (MX) and [StageNow](/stagenow/2-2/about/) tools.
+[Learn more](../settings#personaldictionary).

 This version of Enterprise Keyboard includes the following languages:

-* Dutch
 * English (UK)
 * English (US)
 * French